International Journal of Applied Dental Sciences

 How to cite this article:

-Dr. Rajisha KR, Dr. Sujatha I, Dr. Jayalalakshmi K, Dr. Prasannalatha Nadig, Dr. Prathyusha, Dr. Savitri D, Shivaji K and Vamsi Krishna.
+Dr. Rajisha KR, Dr. Sujatha I, Dr. Jayalalakshmi K, Dr. Prasannalatha Nadig, Dr. Prathyusha, Dr. Savitri D, Shivaji K, Vamsi Krishna.
 An in vitro evaluation of microleakage of a bulk fill composite resin in class V cavities cured by two pulse modes.
-International Journal of Applied Dental Sciences.
-2016; 2(4): 19-22.
+Int J Appl Dent Sci 2016;2(4):19-22.